FACTBOX-Soccer-Brazil's Confederations Cup stadiums

 Capacity: 62,160

 One of Brazil's best-known stadiums, the Estadio Governador Magalhães Pinto, as it is officially called, underwent a complete overhaul and was delivered to FIFA on time in December.
 It has long been home to the city's two main clubs, Atletico Mineiro and Cruzeiro.
 Cruzeiro has signed a deal to play its home matches there once the tournament ends.
-It will host three Confederations Cup games: Tahiti-Nigeria on June 17, Japan-Mexico on June 22 and a semifinal on June 26.
+The stadium will host three Confederations Cup games: Tahiti-Nigeria on June 17, Japan-Mexico on June 22 and a semi-final on June 26.

 CASTELÃO ARENA, FORTALEZA